RVirmoors/cc-patterns/p5/color_picker/readme.md

 # Color Picker Tool (Processing)

-Allows one to pick the desired colours from an image and create a list in the console\
+Allows one to pick the desired colours from an image and create a list in the console.

 ## when to use